Monash University: Monash University Museum of Art

-Switchback Gallery

-The Switchback Gallery was opened in 1995 in the landscaped gardens of the university's Gippsland Campus.
-It hosts a diverse range of exhibitions each year, from work by Monash students, to displays by international artists.
+Galleries and exhibitions

 MADA Gallery

 Known as the Faculty Gallery between 1999 and 2012, the MADA Gallery is a contemporary art gallery located at the university's Caulfield Campus.
 It is used as a teaching aid for the benefit of the students and staff from the faculty as well as the wider community, and is open to the public.
 The gallery exhibits solo and group shows by academic and professional staff, local, interstate and international artists and curators, and also hosts artist in residency programs.

-Japanese Studies Centre Manga Library

-Located at the university's Clayton Campus, the Manga Library was established in 2002 as a part of the Japanese Studies Centre.
-The Manga Library houses over 7000 volumes of Japanese manga, spanning a diverse range of genres including Shounen, Shoujo, Seinen and manga classics.
-The Manga Library's collection also includes volumes translated into English as well as a selection of bilingual manga.
-The Manga Library is entirely volunteer-run.
+Tuition, loans and financial aid

+For international students starting in 2025, tuition fees range from A$37,100 to A$92,900 per academic year for award programs lasting at least one year.
+Domestic students may be offered a federally-subsidised Commonwealth Supported Place (CSP) which substantially decreases the student contribution amount billed to the student.
+The maximum student contribution amount limits that can be applied to CSP students are dependent on the field of study.

+The university also offers several scholarships, which come in the form of bursaries or tuition fee remission.

+Academic reputation

+In the 2024 Aggregate Ranking of Top Universities, which measures aggregate performance across the QS, THE and ARWU rankings, the university attained a position of #50 (3rd nationally).